 5. An excuse to travel

-What better excuse is there travel to beautiful countries like Costa Rica, Mexico and Cuba, then to practice your Spanish?
-Once you start learning a language, chances are you will frequently look for opportunities to put your new language skills into practice.
-And whilst practicing with non-native speakers can still be helpful, there’s nothing like immersing yourself fully in the language, customs and cultures of countries that speak the language you’re trying to learn.
+What better excuse is there travel to beautiful countries like Costa Rica, Mexico, and Cuba, than to practise your Spanish?
+Once you start learning a language, chances are you’ll frequently look for opportunities to put your new language skills into practice.
+And while practising with non-native speakers can still be helpful, there’s nothing like immersing yourself fully in the language, customs, and cultures of countries that speak the language you’re trying to learn.

 People often say that the best way to learn something new is to throw yourself in at the deep end and travelling abroad to challenge your language skills is a great way to do that.